kashiwachen/kashiwachen/README.md

 I like trying new stuff and embrace lifelong learning.
 I am living in Tokyo, so if you want to work or play with me feel free to contact me.

-- 🔭 I’m currently working on the backend system development, including RESTful API, database, CLI, ELT pipeline and a little bit MLOps.
+- 🔭 I’m currently working on the backend system development, including API(REST and GraphQL), database(Postgres and MongoDB) and CLI(Typer), and a little bit MLOps.
-- 🌱 I’m currently learning the knowledge of data engineering and DevOps(MLOps).
+- 🌱 I’m currently learning the knowledge of data engineering, some frontend stuff(bun and react), and DevOps(tend to focus on MLOps more).
 I want to make a useful framework for data processing, storage and management to support the data scientist team better.
 - 👯 I’m looking for collaboration on kaggle competitions.
 I have read several guidlines about how to do the competitions, but none of them helps me to have fast output.
 I am looking forward to a collaborator from whom I can learn to have output fastly.
 - 🤔 I’m looking for help about the career path as data engineer.
 I don't have enought experience in exploring the insight of data so I think deploy the infrastructure for data analysis is a good start.
-- ⚡ Interest: cooking & drinking & outdoor activity(e.g. hiking, cycling, basketball etc.).
+- ⚡ Interest: cooking & drinking & outdoor activity(e.g. hiking, cycling, basketball, bouldering etc.).
 Sometimes I even think I should have been a cook :joy:.

 Git Status